History of Cyprus (1878–present): Present day

-In 1983, the 1974 Turkish Cypriot-controlled area declared itself as the Turkish Republic of Northern Cyprus, recognised only by Turkey.
+In 1983, the 1974 Turkish Cypriot-controlled area unilaterally declared itself independent as the Turkish Republic of Northern Cyprus, recognised only by Turkey.

 United Nations Peacekeeping Forces maintain a buffer zone between the two sides.
 Except for occasional demonstrations or infrequent incidents between soldiers in the buffer zone, there was no violent conflict from 1974 until August 1996, when Anastasios (Tassos) Isaac and Solomos Solomou were killed while demonstrating in a motorcycle rally after crossing into the Turkish Republic of Northern Cyprus area.
 Tassos Isaak was beaten to death by a group of Turkish civilians and three Turkish Cypriot policemen.
 Solomos Solomou was shot in the throat by a Turkish army officer when he tried to bring the Turkish flag down from a military watch-post.

 UN-led talks on the status of Cyprus resumed in December 1999 to prepare the ground for meaningful negotiations leading to a comprehensive settlement.
 The Cypriot government did not recognise any sovereignty that the Northern Cypriot administration may have and therefore do not allow international flights or free trade with the North.
 Discussions took place to try to remove these embargoes as it has been argued they violate the human rights of the citizens in the Northern areas.
 The Annan Plan for Cyprus, a United Nations proposal for reunification, was developed, calling for a referendum.

-21st century
+21st century and the European Union membership (2004–present)

-Cyprus joined the European Union in May 2004.
+Cyprus joined the European Union in 1 May 2004.
 Meanwhile, the negotiations about the status of the island grew.
 In December 2003, the United Nations Buffer Zone in Cyprus, between the two nations on Cyprus, was partly opened.
 Since then, members of both communities (and citizens of the EU) have been able to cross the buffer zone at the opened check points.
 In 2004, the planned UN-sponsored referendum on reunification was held on 21 April.
 Turkish Cypriots voted to accept the UN plan as stated in the referendum, but Greek Cypriots rejected it by a large majority.

-On 1 January 2008, Cyprus joined the Eurozone and adopted euro as its currency.
+On 1 January 2008, Cyprus joined the Eurozone and adopted the euro as its currency to replace the Cypriot pound.

 The first elections to take place after Cyprus's accession to the European Union and the failed U.N. referendum were in 2008.
 Dimitris Christofias of the Progressive Party of Working People−AKEL, the communist party of Cyprus, became the president after defeating right-wing Ioannis Kasoulidis.
 Christofias started talks with Mehmet Ali Talat on the reunification of Cyprus as a bizonal federal state.

 Renewed efforts between the North and the South, the 2014 Cyprus talks of the leaders of Greek and Turkish Cypriot communities, produced the unprecedented Joint Declaration for a negotiated settlement.